kathy-t/tree_nine/README.md

 # Tree Nine
 Put diff files on an existing phylogenetic tree using [UShER](https://www.nature.com/articles/s41588-021-00862-7)'s `usher sampled` task, followed by conversion to taxonium and Nextstrain formats.

+Verified on Terra-Cromwell and miniwdl.
+Make sure to add --copy-input-files for miniwdl.

 ## inputs
 | type    	        | var                        	| default 	| description                                                           |